PavelKisliak/BitSerializer/README.md

 ```

 #### Conditions for checking the serialization mode
 To check the current serialization mode, use two methods - IsLoading() and IsSaving().
-They are haven't CPU overhead, because they are �constexpr�.
+They are haven't CPU overhead, because they are «constexpr».
 ```cpp
 class Foo
 public: